 4. Travel teaches kids adaptability.

 Travel inherently requires the ability to adapt to the world around us.
 When we visit unfamiliar places, use unfamiliar currency, hear unfamiliar languages, and read unfamiliar maps, we learn to acclimate ourselves to our surroundings.
 And watching how Mom and Dad deal with unexpected delays and changed plans helps kids learn to "go with the flow."
+New situations often require thinking outside the box, but these can lead to some of the most amazing new adventures!

 5. Travel teaches kids valuable life skills.

 Reading subway maps, airport signs, and train station timetables are important skills, as are haggling skills and hand gestures as a form of communication.
+Teaching these to skills to young children will help them grow up to be capable adults.

 6. Travel is education.